sherlock-audit/2024-05-elfi-protocol-judging/README.md

 https://github.com/0xCedar/elfi-perp-contracts/pull/14

-# Issue H-19: LpPool's can become insolvent if shorters are in huge profits
+# Issue H-17: LpPool's can become insolvent if shorters are in huge profits

 Source: https://github.com/sherlock-audit/2024-05-elfi-protocol-judging/issues/72

 ## Found by
-mstpr-brainbot
+ZeroTrust, mstpr-brainbot, tedox
 ## Summary
 Pools available liquidity is crucial for a pool to be solvent in all times for traders.
 However, if there are too many shorters in profits, pools available liquidity will not catch that and protocol can go insolvent when they start to realize their profits.
 ## Vulnerability Detail